solrcloudpy/solrcloudpy/README.md

 solrcloudpy
 ===========

-solrcloudpy is a python library for interacting with Solr 4.
+solrcloudpy is a python library for interacting with SolrCloud.
 This library aims to take advantage of the following features of Solr:

 * Distributed indexing and searching and transparent failover
 * Full JSON api
 * Centralized index management
 * Near-realtime search

-The API is mean to be close to pymongo's API, where one cann access collections and databases as simple attributes
+The API is mean to be close to pymongo's API, where one can access collections and databases as simple attributes

 Usage
 -------